ehsanlotfi/cheatsheets/!AI.md

     - These are models that predict future trends based on time series data.
     - Example: A model that forecasts how stock prices will change in the next month.

-0. Reinforcement Learning (RL)
-    - These are models that learn how to perform tasks better through rewards and penalties.
-    - A model that learns to play a video game by trying different moves.
-When it wins or scores points, it gets a reward, and when it loses, it gets a penalty.
-Over time, it learns which actions lead to better results and plays the game more skillfully.
-    - Reinforcement Learning from Human Feedback (RLHF)

 0. Model Distillation
     - Is a technique where a big model (teacher) teaches a smaller model (student).
     - The big model is smart but slow.
 The small model learns from it to be fast and still good.